Engin-Boot/pong-stage-silent18knight/Stage0/give-me-a-name-too.md

 ## Acceptance Criteria

-### Scenario: Initially when someone enters the game then signing up is mandatory.
+### Scenario: Initially when someone enters the game then signing up is mandatory

   Given someone opens the game